 5. Social media is your friend:- The internet is your friend!
 Get on your social media outlets and let people know you are having an open house.
 Ask your friends and family to repost your open house info for you so the word reaches a broader audience.
 Hey, you never know who’s thinking about going house hunting. (how to share your property on Social Media).

 6. Be Seen:- Besides using the directional arrows and the lawn sign, we suggest that on the day of the open house you add some helium balloons to your gate, front steps or door to help your property stands-out to people driving around looking for the property.
 This is especially effective when the address on a home is hard to read from the street.

-7. Order refreshments:– This is not a soup kitchen and you are not here to fed the hungry (not during the open house at least).
-Light snacks like cookies, pretzels, or small sandwiches go a long way with buyers who have travelled to see your home.
+7. Order refreshments:– This is not a soup kitchen and you are not here to feed the hungry (not during the open house at least).
+Light snacks like cookies, pretzels, or small sandwiches go a long way with buyers who have traveled to see your home.
 Compliment the light snacks with a beverage such as coffee, tea, or mini water bottles.

 8. Sign-In Book:- Having a sign-in book is an important tool to help keep track of visitors.
 We suggest you ask all visitors to sign in upon arrival.
 If possible, make sure the sign-in sheet has a place for their name, email, phone number and whatever other information you may feel is necessary for a follow-up.
 Keep the sign-in book close to the door, preferably on the same table as the refreshments.
 This will make it easier to get your potential buyers to leave their contact information.
 Ydownloadowaload our free support sign :

 9. Create a neutral environment:– If your home has furniture, tone it down some.
 We absolutely LOVE your eclectic style, however, it is important that the potential buyer can visualize themselves in the home.
 The more neutral the home, the more space for the buyer’s creative side to flow.
 The more potential a buyer sees in a home, the higher the potential of the buyer making an offer.